Schools will reopen on Monday for Leaving Certs and junior infants to second class, Minister confirms

 March 1st: Junior, senior infants, first and second class will return at primary while sixth years will return at secondary.
 Special schools will also return to full attendance, while children will return to early start pre-school classes and early intervention special classes.

-March 15th: Target date for return of remainder of primary school children return – third to sixth class - along with fifth year students at second level .
+March 15th: Target date for return of the remainder of primary school children return – third to sixth class - along with fifth year students at second level.
 This date will be reviewed.

 March 29th: Early learning and care (from birth to six years) and school-age childcare services (up to 14 years) to reopen.

-April 12th: Target date for the return to in-school education of the remainder of secondary students: first to fourth year students.
+Monday 12th April: Target date for return to in-school education for remainder of secondary students : first to fourth year students.

 Ms Foley said remote teaching and learning provision for students in each category will cease once in-school provision commences for each group of students.